grafana/k6-docs/src/data/markdown/docs/02 javascript api/03 k6-crypto/80-Hasher.md

 ---
 title: 'Hasher'
 description: 'Object returned by crypto.createHash().
 It allows adding more data to be hashed and to extract digests along the way.'
+excerpt: 'Object returned by crypto.createHash().
+It allows adding more data to be hashed and to extract digests along the way.'
 ---

 This object is returned by [crypto.createHash()](/javascript-api/k6-crypto/createhash-algorithm)